yosemitebandit/bugle/readme.md

     - src/
        |- meta/
-       |- pages/
+       |- entries/
        |- templates/
        \- static/

 The root and about pages are contained in `meta/`.
 These pages are HTML, not markdown, and are injected into the `base.html` template.

-The real content is in `pages/` in the form of markdown files.
+The real content is in `entries/` in the form of markdown files.
-Some of these pages are project write-ups, others are blog entries:
+Some of these files are project write-ups, others are blog entries:

     - src/
-       \- pages/
+       \- entries/
            |- trebuchet.md
            |- never.md
            |- ps2keyboard-leonardo-port.md